ksoderbl/xpilot/README.txt

 CONTRIBUTED SOFTWARE

-Check out the contrib directory and the contrib/xpmtp subdirectory for some extra nifty programs.
+Check out the contrib directory subdirectory for some extra nifty programs.
 Especially TkXpInterface is a very convenient program for starting the xpilots and xpilot programs.
 Don't forget to get xmapedit from ftp.xpilot.org in the directory /pub/contrib.
 It allows you to create and modify XPilot maps.
 Look in the same place for more XPilot contributed tools.

 REPORTING BUGS

-If you're completely stuck, found a bug, e-mail us at:
+If you're completely stuck, found a bug, or want to say Hi! e-mail us at:

         xpilot@xpilot.org

 Remember to include the version of XPilot, your platform, the symptoms and, if you have one, a fix when reporting bugs.

-$Id: README,v 3.36 1997/02/25 14:18:18 bert Exp $
+$Id: README.txt,v 1.7 1998/01/28 08:53:29 bert Exp $